raspberrypilearning/build-an-octapi/en/step_4.md

     ```bash
     git clone http://github.com/raspberrypilearning/octapi-setup.git
     ```
     The client software contains source code examples in Python 3 and a control bash script for rebooting and shutting down the cluster.
-If you are using the optional Unicorn HATs the control script can be used with them too.
+If you are using the optional Unicorn HATs, the control script can be used with them too.

 1. Move all of the files from the `client` folder you just downloaded into the `/home/pi` folder: